-๐ May 2026 | โ๏ธ Mitti Gold Organic | ๐๏ธ Farming
+๐ June 2026 | โ๏ธ Mitti Gold Organic | ๐๏ธ Farming

 Raw Materials, Technical Ratios, and Preparatory Science

 The production of high-quality cow dung havan dhoop cups is a delicate balance of ancient wisdom and modern material science.
-To achieve a 2000+ word depth, we must explore every granular detail of the raw materials involved.
+To achieve a comprehensive depth, we must explore every granular detail of the raw materials involved.
 For a professional-grade batch of 500 premium cups, you require the following precise inventory:

 - Primary Base: 5 kg of Ultra-Fine Cow Dung Powder.
 This must be sourced from indigenous (Desi) cows, specifically Gir, Sahiwal, or Tharparkar breeds, as their dung has higher microbial activity and a cleaner burn profile.
 The dung must be sun-dried for 15 days and sieved through a 100-mesh screen to ensure zero fiber clumps.